 Turns out, my mom was on the right track when it came to healthy eating for kids.
 She was making healthy foods fun!

-“I really encourage snacking!” says Dr. Shirlee E. Kuhl a pediatrician at Henry Ford Medical Center – Lakeside.
+“I really encourage snacking!” says Dr. Shirlee E. Kuhl a Henry Ford Health pediatrician.
 “Most children should eat more often – every four hours, especially if there are weight issues.”

 Kuhl encourages eating vegetables and dip or fruit and cheese instead of traditional snacking like chips or candy.
 “Children love bright colors and enjoy foods that are visually appealing,” she says.
 “They can also be involved in growing vegetables in their garden to enjoy as well as going grocery shopping and picking out new things to try.”